What is this project about?

 Living Water has funded a number of baseline information projects to determine the need for and methods of mitigating the impacts of drainage and nutrient loss.
 Stakeholder communication with land owners and tangata whenua was maintained throughout this work.

-The first project commissioned in early 2015, sought to better understand the importance of the Otakairangi Swamp.
-The subsequent report, Living Water - Opportunities for restoration: Hikurangi Floodplain by Bev Clarkson, Scott Bartlam, Robbie Price - Landcare Research, recommended that Otakiarangi Swamp be restored and a restoration plan be developed.
-Specifically the report wanted to see previously destroyed populations of native rushes (Sporadanthus ferrugineus) and invertebrates (Houdinia flexilissima) re-established and peat-forming processes restored to demonstrate to the public what could be achieved.
+The first project commissioned in early 2015 sought to better understand the importance of the Otakairangi Swamp.
+The subsequent report, Living Water - Opportunities for restoration: Hikurangi Floodplain by Bev Clarkson, Scott Bartlam, Robbie Price - Landcare Research, recommended that Otakairangi Swamp be restored and a restoration plan be developed.
+Specifically, the report wanted to see previously destroyed populations of native rushes (Sporadanthus ferrugineus) and invertebrates (Houdinia flexilissima) re-established and peat-forming processes restored to demonstrate to the public what could be achieved.

-Hydrology: We needed to know the influence of historic and current drainage on the swamp.
-In 2017 we contracted Waikato University to complete an Assessment of the Eco-hydrological functioning of Otakairangi WetlandDavid Campbell –Waikato University.
+Living Water needed to know the influence of historic and current drainage on the swamp.
+In 2017 Waikato University was contracted to complete an Assessment of the Eco-hydrological functioning of Otakairangi WetlandDavid Campbell –Waikato University.
 Positive interaction and discussions between the report’s author and farmers led to the identification of practical solutions that farmers could implement to improve the eco-hydrological processes of the wetland.